Mohammad Yousuf (general)

-Mohammad Yousuf is a retired two star officer of Bangladesh Army and former commandant of Armed Forces Medical College.
-Earlier, he was the Director General of the Department of Drug Administration.
-Prior to that, he worked in the Armed Forces and the Health Department and served at the Physical Medicine Department of Dhaka CMH as Head of the Department.
+Mohammad Yousuf is a retired two star officer of the Bangladesh Army and former commandant of Armed Forces Medical College.
+Earlier, he was the director general of the Department of Drug Administration.
+Prior to that, he worked in the armed forces and the Health Department and served at the Physical Medicine Department of Dhaka CMH as head of the department.